-On December 16, 2019, the Company entered into a Stipulation and Agreement of Settlement (the "Stipulation") with Susan Paskowitz in the Stockholder Litigation.
-The Stipulation retains the terms and conditions of settlement of the Stockholder Litigation contained in the MOU described in the preceding paragraph, with the addition that the Company will pay to plaintiff's counsel an award of attorneys' fees and reimbursement of expenses in the amount of \$260,000 (collectively, the "Stockholder Litigation Settlement").
-The Stockholder Litigation Settlement is intended to fully, finally, and forever compromise, settle, release, resolve, and dismiss with prejudice the Stockholder Litigation and all claims asserted therein directly against all present and former defendants and derivatively against them on behalf of the Company.
+On December 16, 2019, the Company entered into a Stipulation and Agreement of Settlement (the "Stipulation") with Susan Paskowitz in the Stockholder Litigation, which retained the terms and conditions of settlement of the Stockholder Litigation contained in the MOU described in the preceding paragraph, with the addition that the Company will pay to plaintiff's counsel an award of attorneys' fees and reimbursement of expenses in the amount of \$260,000 (collectively, the "Stockholder Litigation Settlement").
 The Stockholder Litigation Settlement does not contain any admission of liability, wrongdoing or responsibility by any of the parties, and provides for mutual releases by all parties.
 Each stockholder of the Company is a member of the plaintiff class unless such stockholder opts out of the class.
-The Company expects that the full amount of the \$260,000 settlement payment will be covered by insurance proceeds.
-The Stipulation remains subject to approval by the court.
-The Stipulation is independent of the Settlement Agreement and Share Repurchase Agreement that the Company had entered into with the Investor Parties.
+The Stipulation is independent of the Settlement Agreement and Repurchase Agreement that the Company had entered into with the Investor Parties.